It’s no news that keeping an existing customer is much more cost-effective than acquiring a new one, as the latter can cost five times more.

 Key Product Adoption Metrics

-There are several key metrics to monitor for product adoption, part of which includes:
+There are several key metrics to monitor for product adoption, some of which include:

 - Feature Adoption: the total usage of a product’s specific features.